 Everything happens at once.
 The Village Elders clap gently, trying to look wise in their agreement at such a sensible name, Grandma screams and throws herself on the sand, and some of the villagers burst into laughter.

 “Not a dragonfly,” pleads Grandma from the ground.
 “It’s so small.
 A dragon, yes!
 But not a dragonfly”.

 “Not such a bad name” thinks Dragonfly.
 “I have a proper name at last”.
 He has always loved the rich, magical colours of dragonflies flitting with magical speed and hovering above the water.
-But Grandma is so angry, so humiliated and the villagers are laughing, calling his name so disrespectfully.
+But Grandma seems so angry, so humiliated and some of the villagers are laughing, calling his name so disrespectfully.
 He wonders what his father, Old Turtle would think of such a name.

 “Not bad my son, not bad.
 Make the best of it.”
 And then he would return to mending his nets.
 He was always mending his nets.
 Even on the deck of his fishing boat as he sailed away for the last time he had a net over his knee and was threading twine.

 Dragonfly tries to look relaxed as he walks behind the Chief Elder through the crowd of familiar faces.
-Some are laughing, perhaps happy to see his family humiliated, others just stare.
+Some murmur support, some are laughing, perhaps happy to see his family humiliated, others just stare.
 Sniffer is running among them, appearing at various vantage points to give encouragement.